afrind/warp-draft/draft-ietf-moq-transport.md

 ~~~
 {: #moq-transport-max-subscribe-id format title="MOQT MAX_SUBSCRIPTION_ID Message"}

 * Subscription ID: The new Maximum Subscription ID for the session.
-If a Subscription ID
+If a
-{{message-subscribe-req}} equal or larger than this is received by the publisher
+  Subscription ID {{message-subscribe-req}} equal or larger than this is
-that sent the MAX_SUBSCRIPTION_ID, the publisher MUST close the session with an
+  received by the publisher that sent the MAX_SUBSCRIPTION_ID, the publisher
-error of 'Too Many Subscribes'.
+  MUST close the session with an error of 'Too Many Subscribes'.

 MAX_SUBSCRIPTION_ID is similar to MAX_STREAMS in ({{?RFC9000, Section 4.6}}),
-and similar considerations apply when deciding how often to send MAX_SUBSCRIPTION_ID.
+and similar considerations apply when deciding how often to send
-For example, implementations might choose to increase MAX_SUBSCRIPTION_ID as
+MAX_SUBSCRIPTION_ID.
+For example, implementations might choose to increase
-subscriptions close to keep the number of subscriptions available to subscribers
+MAX_SUBSCRIPTION_ID as subscriptions close to keep the number of subscriptions
-roughly consistent.
+available to subscribers roughly consistent.

-## SUBSCRIBES_BLOCKED {#message-subscribes-blocked}
+## SUBSCRIPTIONS_BLOCKED {#message-subscribes-blocked}

-The SUBSCRIBES_BLOCKED message is sent when a subscriber would like to begin
+The SUBSCRIPTIONS_BLOCKED message is sent when a subscriber would like to begin
 a new subscription, but cannot because the Subscription ID would exceed the
 Maximum Subscription ID value sent by the peer.
 The subscriber SHOULD send only
-one SUBSCRIBES_BLOCKED for a given Maximum Subscription ID.
+one SUBSCRIPTIONS_BLOCKED for a given Maximum Subscription ID.

-A publisher MAY send a MAX_SUBSCRIPTION_ID upon receipt of SUBSCRIBES_BLOCKED,
+A publisher MAY send a MAX_SUBSCRIPTION_ID upon receipt of
-but it MUST NOT rely on SUBSCRIBES_BLOCKED to trigger sending a
+SUBSCRIPTIONS_BLOCKED, but it MUST NOT rely on SUBSCRIPTIONS_BLOCKED to trigger
-MAX_SUBSCRIPTION_ID, because sending SUBSCRIBES_BLOCKED is not required.
+sending a MAX_SUBSCRIPTION_ID, because sending SUBSCRIPTIONS_BLOCKED is not
+required.

 ~~~
-SUBSCRIBES_BLOCKED
+SUBSCRIPTIONS_BLOCKED
 {
   Type (i) = 0x1A,
   Length (i),
   Maximum Subscription ID (i),
 }
 ~~~
-{: #moq-transport-subscribes-blocked format title="MOQT SUBSCRIBES_BLOCKED Message"}
+{: #moq-transport-subscribes-blocked format title="MOQT SUBSCRIPTIONS_BLOCKED Message"}

 * Maximum Subscription ID: The Maximum Subscription ID for the session on which the subscriber
 is blocked.
 More on Subscription ID in {{message-subscribe-req}}.